manish-lal12/SELF_IMPROVEMENT/README.md

 # SELF_IMPROVEMENT
-A HTML file containing Self Improvements books to read online as well gives the user an option to purchase the books.
+A HTML file that contains Self Improvements books.
+It allows user to read the books online or download the PDF version as well as gives the user an option to purchase the books.